joaoritto/joaoritto.github.io/_pages/research.md

 <b>Doing Without Nominal Rigidities: Real Effects of Monetary Policy in a Monetary World</b> (Job Market Paper)

-<b>Abstract</b>: I develop a model of money as a medium of exchange based on search frictions tailored to
-the quantitative study of the short-term effects of monetary policy.
-Following a decrease in the nominal interest rate, money velocity decreases while firm capacity utilization increases, resulting in positive effects on output and employment.
-I estimate the model to match the impulse response functions of monetary policy shocks found in a vector autoregression and compare it to a medium-scale New Keynesian model.
-Both models can deliver large and persistent real effects of monetary policy.
-Excluding inflation, the search-based model achieves a better statistical fit, particularly because it can match the behavior of labor productivity, labor share, and money velocity better than the New Keynesian model.
-However, it underperforms for inflation.
-These findings suggest that liquidity-based effects of monetary policy constitute a candidate solution to make the microeconomic evidence on price changes consistent with the macroeconomic evidence on the real effects of monetary policy.
+<b>Abstract</b>: I develop a quantitative model of money as a medium of exchange, built on search frictions in the product and labor markets, which provides an alternative theory for the real effects of monetary policy.
+Due to matching uncertainty, firms operate below full capacity, and households carry money that ends up unused.
+A reduction in the nominal interest rate decreases the opportunity cost of holding money, pushing up households’ money demand.
+The increased liquidity carried by households results in a decrease in money velocity but an increase in capacity utilization, as it becomes easier for firms to match households with money to purchase their goods.
+This delivers an increase in output and employment.
+I estimate the model to match the impulse response functions to a stimulative monetary policy shock in a vector autoregression and compare it to a model of nominal rigidities.
+The search-based model's response to the shock displays positive, persistent effects on consumption, investment, and employment.
+As in the data, the labor share is countercyclical, something the New Keynesian model is unable to deliver.

 <h3> Publications </h3>